-The was the eastbound trip on the Connecticut Eastern Railroad Museum engine.
-Now we will head west back to the museum.
+That was the eastbound trip in the cab of the museum's switcher.
+Now we wuld head west back to the museum.

-Maine Central Motor car 10 was out in the sun.
+Maine Central motor car 10 was out in the sun.

-The Roundhouse and Turntable.
+The roundhouse and turntable.

 |RETURN TO THE MAIN PAGE|